emtee40/SurvivalManual-wiki/Signaling.md

 **SOS**

 19-38\.
-You can use lights or flags to send an SOS—three dots, three dashes, three dots.
+You can use lights or flags to send an SOS—three dots, three dashes, three dots (• • • — — — • • •).
 The SOS is the internationally recognized distress signal in radio Morse code.
 A dot is a short, sharp pulse; a dash is a longer pulse.
 Keep repeating the signal.
 When using flags, hold flags on the left side for dashes and on the right side for dots.

+Morse code in general follows these rules:

+* The length of a dot is one unit.
+* A dash is three units.
+* The space between parts of the same letter is one unit.
+* The space between letters is three units.
+* The space between words is seven units.

 **GROUND-TO-AIR EMERGENCY CODE**